AkariNeko/AkariNeko/README.md

 ### Hi there 👋

-I'm Akarin, a amateur Java Developer.
+I'm Akarin, an amateur Java Developer.

 ### Contact